Credit Union 1 (Alaska)

 Credit Union 1 is Alaska's only state-chartered credit union, and anyone who lives or works in Alaska is eligible to join.
-As of December 31, 2021, the credit union had $1.47 billion in assets, nearly 100,000 members and 12 branches throughout the state.
+As of December 31, 2022, the credit union had $1.48 billion in assets, nearly 100,000 members and 12 branches throughout the state.

 Based in Anchorage, Alaska, Credit Union 1 is the second largest credit union in its state and the only one that solely serves Alaskans.
-As of 2022, the credit union currently employs nearly 425 Alaskans in communities ranging from Ketchikan, Alaska, to Nome, Alaska.
+As of 2022, the credit union currently employs 415 Alaskans in communities ranging from Ketchikan, Alaska to Nome, Alaska.

-Credit Union1 is federally insured by the National Credit Union Administration (NCUA), up to $250,000 per account.
+Credit Union 1 is federally insured by the National Credit Union Administration (NCUA), up to $250,000 per account.

 History

 Credit Union 1 was established as the Anchorage Teachers Federal Credit Union in 1952.
-Its original base of membership was personnel and dependents of the Anchorage Independent School District.
-The credit union since merged with other Alaskan credit unions, such as FedAlaska, Ward Cove, Frontier Alaskan and North Country Credit Union, to form Credit Union 1.
+Its original membership base was personnel and dependents of the Anchorage Independent School District.
+The credit union has since merged with other Alaskan credit unions, such as FedAlaska, Ward Cove, Frontier Alaskan and North Country Credit Union, to form Credit Union 1.

 In 2010, the credit union opened a branch in the Mountain View neighborhood of Anchorage, which had not had a financial institution for over 20 years.
 The land for the new branch was purchased from the Anchorage Community Land Trust.